okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 You can use Okta Expression Language (EL) group functions with dynamic allowlists.
 Three group functions help you use dynamic group allowlists: `contains`, `startsWith`, and `endsWith`.
 These functions return all groups that match the specified criteria without needing to have groups specified in the app.

-You can use this function anywhere to get a list of groups of which the current user is a member, including both user groups and App groups that originate from sources outside of Okta, such as from Active Directory and Workday.
+You can use this function anywhere to get a list of groups of which the current user is a member, including both user groups and app groups that originate from sources outside of Okta, such as Active Directory and Workday.
 Also, you can use this combined, custom-formatted list for customizable claims into access and ID tokens that drive authorization flows.
 All three functions have the same parameters:

 | Parameter          | Description                                   | Nullable       | Example values                        |
 | :----------------- | :-------------------------------------------  | :------------- | :------------------------------------ |